Fieseler Fi 103R Reichenberg: Background

-During the latter part of the Second World War, it was becoming increasingly clear that Germany was on the defensive against multiple powerful nations and that increasingly drastic measures would be needed just to maintain the status quo against the Allies.
-In February 1944, the Nazi leader Adolf Hitler was initially dismissive of the need to resort to tactics such as suicide attacks, as was advocated by figures such as Otto Skorzeny, Hanna Reitsch, and Hajo Herrmann, he did authorise the formation of a squadron to prepare for such missions.
+During the latter part of the Second World War, it was becoming increasingly clear that Germany was on the defensive and that increasingly drastic measures would be needed just to maintain the status quo against the Allies.
+In February 1944, Adolf Hitler was initially dismissive of the need to resort to tactics such as suicide attacks, as was advocated by figures such as Otto Skorzeny, Hanna Reitsch, and Hajo Herrmann, but he did authorise the formation of a squadron to prepare for such missions.
 Accordingly, the Leonidas Squadron, a part of Kampfgeschwader 200, was established to be this suicide squadron.
 Volunteers for this squadron were required to sign a declaration which said, "I hereby voluntarily apply to be enrolled in the suicide group as part of a human glider-bomb.
 I fully understand that employment in this capacity will entail my own death."

 The concept called for an aircraft that would be armed with a single 900 kg explosive device that would detonate upon impact with the target, which was typically envisioned to be Allied shipping.
 Two different aircraft were quickly considered to be the most suitable options available, the Messerschmitt Me 328 and the Fieseler Fi 103 (better known as the V-1 flying bomb), although both required development work.
 Officials opted to pass over the Fi 103 in favour of the Me 328.
 Being largely composed of wood and conceived of as potentially suitable for using multiple means of propulsion, the Me 328 had been worked on since 1941.

 However, difficulties were encountered in the Me 328 during prototype testing, the vibration caused by its pulsejet engines having been a particular source of issues, leading to work being suspended.
 The project had also encountered political opposition from figures such as the head of the SS, Heinrich Himmler, who sought the programme's termination.
 The programme was placed under the supervision of the SS, but was not terminated at this point; instead, Skorzeny, who had been investigating the possibility of using crewed torpedoes against Allied shipping, was personally briefed by Hitler to revive the project.

 Skorzeny played a key role in the programme's reappraisal, which included its reorientation towards the Fi 103.
-The project was given the codename "Reichenberg" after the capital of the former Czechoslovakian territory "Reichsgau Sudetenland" (present-day Liberec), while the aircraft themselves were referred to as "Reichenberg-Geräte" (Reichenberg apparatus).
-It has been claimed that one reason for the switch towards the Fi 103R was it ability to offer the pilot a slim chance of surviving the attack.
+The project was given the codename "Reichenberg" after the capital of the former Czechoslovak territory "Reichsgau Sudetenland" (present-day Liberec), while the aircraft themselves were referred to as "Reichenberg-Geräte" (Reichenberg apparatus).
+It has been claimed that one reason for the switch towards the Fi 103R was its ability to offer the pilot a slim chance of survival.